 If you are a private sector tenant your landlord will be made aware of the improvements that can be funded by the Scottish Government and which ones they may be required to fund directly.
 Their permission is required to be given prior to any improvements being installed.

 Since 1 August 2017, restrictions have been applied to the improvements available under Warmer Homes Scotland to householders living in privately rented properties.
 Private Rented Sector properties covered by the statutory Repairing Standard will no longer receive improvements that a landlord is legally obliged to provide.
 These householders will still be eligible for other improvements available under the programme if they are recommended for your home.
 For more information, speak to an advisor.

 The eligibility criteria is summarised below.

-- Live in a home that meets the tolerable living standard set out in the Housing (Scotland) Act 2006 or, where the home does not meet the tolerable living standards, this will not impact on the effectiveness of the measures recommended for installation under the scheme
+- Live in a home that meets the tolerable living standard set out in the Housing (Scotland) Act 2006 or, where the home does not meet the tolerable living standard, this will not impact on the effectiveness of the measures recommended for installation under the scheme

 - Householders must not have received support for energy efficiency improvements through Warmer Homes Scotland funding in the last five years.

 - Be 75 or over and have no working heating system

 - Be 16 or over (working age) and be in receipt of a passport benefit or income-related benefit

 - Armed Forces Independence Payment/ War Disablement Payment